dasch-swiss/dsp-tools/knora/README.md

 ```

 - user_iri: IRI of the user
-- project_iri: IRI of the project
+- project_iri: IRI of the project the user should have access to

 ### Ontology methods

 Since several instances could modify an ontology at the same time, a simple mechanism has been implemented to avoid race
 conditions:
-Each modification of an ontology requires the timestamp of its last modification time.
-Each manipulation of an ontology returns
+A modification of an ontology requires the timestamp of its last modification.
+If the ontology has been modified before an update
-its new modification time.
-If the ontology has been modified before an update is submitted, the submitted modification time will
+is submitted, the submitted modification timestamp will not fit and the modification is rejected.
+Every manipulation of an
-not fit and the modification is rejected.
+ontology returns its new last modification timestamp.

-Many methods need the ontology IRI and the ontology name – the reason for this are performance issues which eliminate a round trip
+Many ontology methods need the ontology IRI *and* the ontology name.
+The reason for this is better performance.
+With the IRI and
-to the Knora backend.
+the name, round trips to the DSP backend are avoided.

 #### get_existing_ontologies()

-Get short information about all ontologies existing.
+Returns information about all existing ontologies.

 ```python
 get_existing_ontologies()